 There’s increasing interest in using registered nurses to triage virtual care first, to free up e-consult physicians and provide efficient care at a lower cost.

 Taking a virtual-first approach for preventive and primary care—one that could even begin with a call to a nurse triage center—may also inspire change.
-Not only could this strategy relieve overburdened in-person care settings, but it also has the potential to streamline costs beyond preventing emergency department (ED) visits.
+Not only could this strategy relieve overburdened in-person care settings, but it also has the potential to streamline costs beyond preventing or diverting emergency department (ED) visits.

 Behavioral health has already seen higher levels of telehealth adoption, with the topmost penetration in psychiatry (50%) and substance use treatment (30%).
 Establishing virtual clinics that offer mental health crisis care without a referral—and speeding time to receiving care—is an idea that’s gaining ground.
 Emergency telemedicine and physical teletherapy are two other areas we expect to begin to really lean into telehealth.